-The date given first – as in context with maps very scarce – as chronogram, then repeated by above fine reference to the leap-year as downright cream of the crop delicacy.
+The date thus first – as very rare with maps – given as chronogram, then repeated by above fine reference to the leap-year as downright cream of the crop delicacy.

 representative colored wall-map

-is the compliment of welcome of an entrepreneur of the joined camp to a decisive event as not without example.
-So forty years later, 1744, Ridinger dedicated two Bavarian local works – one of which available here – to the Wittelsbach elector Charles Albert on occasion of his return as Emperor Charles VII, for what he was thanked by hereditary grant of arms hitherto not known to literature.
-And to the 1763 conclusion of peace at Hubertusburg (Seven Years’ War).
+is the welcome address by an entrepreneur of the allied party to a decisive event as not without precedent.
+So forty years later, 1744, Ridinger dedicated two Bavarian local works – one of which available here – to the Wittelsbach Elector Charles Albert on occasion of his return to Munich as Emperor Charles VII, for what he was thanked by hereditary grant of arms hitherto not known to literature.
+And to the 1763 peace settlement at Hubertusburg (Seven Years’ War) his Hubertusburg Badger.

-Surely not by chance, too, that the map was furnished with road net ( “‘s Heeren ofte Groote Weegen” ) to be mentioned together as an early example.
-Besides
+Certainly not by chance then, too, that the map was furnished with road net ( “‘s Heeren ofte Groote Weegen” ), for what it likewise is an early example.
+Apart from that

 Offer no. 28,680 / price on application

 „ im Internet habe ich in Ihrem Katalog das vorgenannte Werkverzeichnis … gefunden …